sanderhouttekier/uberquery/readme.md

 Populating a referenced property.
 You can populate more than 1 property by joining your propertynames with a space.

 ## Changelog

+**v0.1.4**
+* Rework get handler returning the result as is
+* Add getOne handler returning the first item if result is a list, or the entire object

 **v0.1.3**
 * cleanup of unused dependencies